andrewnjoguu/quotes/README.md

 ## For further info

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Live link
+Below you can find the link to the app or in the about section on github andrewnjoguu.github.io/quotes/